Should International Travelers Leave Their Phones At Home?

 reacting to these egregious violations of privacy by leaving your smartphone at home, or simply not having one, seems somehow inadequate.
 The fascists will simply keep pushing and pushing, gradually closing the net around you as they have ever since the passage of the (un)PATRIOT Act.
 In an actual free and open society, stealing, er excuse me "confiscating" someone's property and then demanding the victim give up their password would be illegal, and the very idea that the 4th Amendment to the United States

-Need more layers of encryption (Score:1)
+Need more layers of encryption (Score:2, Interesting)

 You must give border agents a key that will unlock your phone, but what if your phone had multiple levels of unlock?
 One key unlocks it to show a minimal contact list, texts and phone call histories of only select contacts and web history of only whitelisted sites.
 Sign in with a different key and suddenly your full history is available.
 If the filesystem is encrypted who is to know you haven't done a full unlock for the border goons.

-No Different From Laptops (Score:4, Interesting)
+No Different From Laptops (Score:5, Interesting)

 I'm not sure that leaving your phone at home counts as "resistance" - it sounds more like surrendering.